 3. It looks good on the resume.

-If you’re thinking long term, another perk to participating in clubs and student organizations is that it looks good on your college resumes be it for a job or that internship you’ve always longed for and want to be a part of to add to your job experience.
+If you’re thinking long term, another perk to participating in clubs and student organizations is that it looks good on your college student resumes be it for a job or that internship you’ve always longed for and want to be a part of to add to your job experience.
 If there’s one thing all types of resumes have in common is that they all require experience from you and your membership with the clubs you have, assuming they are aligned with whatever you are applying for, gives your employer or a professional an impression that you mean serious business.
 It could also make them appreciate your active seeking for experiences that nurture your interests as well as your work ethics that ultimately will make them trust you enough to want to work with you.

 Marketing your Club Activity/Event Proposal